ostap-lozinskyi/FashionDesigner/README.md

-This is a website for a non commercial organization
+This is a website for a commercial organization

-You can see this project on https://shou-tao-lviv.herokuapp.com
+You can see this project on https://lozinska.tk

 Such technologies are used:
 Spring_MVC,